DataDog/documentation/content/en/real_user_monitoring/session_replay/heatmaps.md

 ## Next steps

-After understanding analytics, the next step is to understand the action in the context of other data outside of heatmaps.
-This might mean pivoting to the [Analytics explorer][5].
-You can also watch associated [session replays][1] to visually see a user performing the action in the context of their overall session.
+After analyzing heatmaps, the next step is to understand the user action by exploring related data.
+Pivot to the [Analytics explorer][4] or watch associated [session replays][1] to visually see user actions in the context of their overall session.

 ## Troubleshooting